-Presented as a typographic atlas, the exhibition is structured around a single indexing approach.
-This system is translated into a modular display designed by Adrien Rovero.
+Presented as a typographic atlas, this traveling exhibition features a selection of 300 typefaces created by ECAL's Master Type Design and Bachelor Graphic Design students.
+The exhibition is structured around a single indexing approach, a system translated into a modular display designed by Adrien Rovero.
 Alphabetical entries and numerical coordinates form a navigational framework, inviting visitors to move through a typographic territory.

 Typography is treated as a visual, cultural and linguistic practice, from experimental forms to functional families and multiscript projects, encouraging us to reconsider how type mediates everyday communication.